Free shipping on orders over 50€ up to 500g

 - Epoxy glazing resin shrinks very little.

-- It requires precise dosing or it will not harden.
+-It requires precise dosing, otherwise it will not harden.
 Use a scale or measuring cup.

 - There is often a loss of product.
 You can freeze the remaining resin mixture once.

-- It requires patience, because it takes a long time to harden (catalyze).
-Even more so if your creation requires several layers.
+- It requires patience, as it takes a long time to harden (catalyze).
+All the more so if your creation requires several layers.
 Ex: Inclusion of dried flowers.

-- The creations must be protected from UV rays otherwise they will turn yellow.
+- Creations must be protected from UV rays, otherwise they will turn yellow.
 Tip: when creating your resin pieces, leave them for 15 days in a dark place.

-- As the hardening is long, some elements put in inclusion can rub off like some flowers and dried leaves.
+- As the hardening process takes a long time, some elements in inclusions may rub off, such as dried flowers and leaves.

 Géode réalisée avec de la résine époxy